NativeScript/docs-v8/plugins/social-share.md

 }
 ```

-- Add a `meta-data` section and `provider` section ot your `AndroidManifest.xml` so it becomes similar to this:
+- Add a `meta-data` section and `provider` section of your `AndroidManifest.xml` so it becomes similar to this:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>